-10.7.3 Cycle 830 THREAD CONTOUR-PARALLEL
+10.8.3 Cycle 830 THREAD CONTOUR-PARALLEL

+Refer to your machine manual.
 This function must be enabled and adapted by the machine manufacturer.

 This cycle enables you to execute both face turning and longitudinal turning of threads with any shape.